asw456/point-cloud-delaunay-interpolation/README.md

-point-cloud-delaunay-interpolation
+Surface interpolation from a point cloud
 ==================================

-Matlab scripts that generate interpolated z-values for a file of arbitrary points on a cartesian grid, given a file of (x,y) input data.
+Tool that interpolates a surface in R3 given an (x,y) point and a file of (x,y,z) input points.

+The method uses Delaunay triangulation and an efficient search to find the triangle corresponding to the query point.

-Originally written to interpolate digitized wind tunnel pressure charts from wind tunnel tests in the mid 80's.
+Originally written to digitize wind tunnel pressure charts for calculating uplift forces on a large warehouse in Queensland.